Chapter 9: Statements Summary and Error Checking

 form indicates a function

-visible to SQLite, other functions are usable in the call
+visible to SQLite; other functions are usable in the call

 statement.

-DECLARE
+The DECLARE

-Variable Statement
+Variable Statementβ

-The This declares a new local or global variable that is not a cursor.
+This declares a new local or global variable that is not a cursor.

 The type is computed with the same helper that is used for analyzing